 Back to Plastic

-To minimize our impact from start to finish, we’ve partnered with a best-in-class clamshell manufacturer in this space, Placon, which ensures that each one of our packages uses the equivalent of 4 recycled water bottles, recycled by the clamshell manufacturer on site.
-We have also designed our packaging with clear instructions to help ensure that they are recycled properly via curbside recycling.
+This brought us back to plastic, specifically post-consumer recycled plastics.
+To minimize our impact from start to finish, we’ve partnered with a best-in-class clamshell manufacturer in this space, Placon.
+We’ve also designed our packaging with clear instructions to help ensure they are recycled properly.

+Our new Flex Film tops represent another step forward, reducing plastic by 45% in each clamshell.
 We don’t accept this as a perfect solution, just the one that makes the most holistic sense for right now.
-Like we said, we’ve never been ones for the status quo.
+We are committed to the continued reduction, and eventually elimination, of plastic from our packaging.